llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 - From each `DICompositeType` (termed root nodes) to the `DIFragment`s that are referenced by the optional `dataLocation`, `associated`, and `rank` fields (termed reachable `DIVariable`s).
-- From each reachable `DILifetime` to the `DIObject`s referenced by their `argObjects` fields (termed reachable `DIObject`s).
+- From each reachable `DILifetime` to the `DIObject`s or `DICode`s referenced by their `argObjects` fields (termed reachable `DIObject`s or reachable `DICode`s respectively).
 - From each reachable `DIObject` to the `DILifetime`s that reference them (termed reachable `DILifetime`s).

-If the reachable lifetime graph has any cycles or if any `DILifetime` or `DIFragment` are not in the reachable lifetime graph, then the metadata is not well-formed.
+If the reachable lifetime graph has any cycles or if any `DILifetime`, `DIFragment`, or `DIExprCode` are not in the reachable lifetime graph, then the metadata is not well-formed.

 _[Note: In current debug information the `DILifetime` information is part of the debug intrinsics.
 A new lifetime for an object is defined by using a debug